vijayvarma392/gw_eccentricity/README_developers.md

 ## PyPI release
 Note: This is currently under Vijay's account, so only he can do this.
-Make sure there are no data files in surfinBH/data before doing this.
-The required data files will get downloaded automatically.
 ```shell
 python setup.py sdist bdist_wheel
 twine upload dist/*